Laura Kuenssberg: Accusations of bias

-In November 2020 some economists criticised Kuenssberg's assessment of Rishi Sunak's economic statement, suggesting she lacked understanding of economics.
+In November 2020, some economists criticised Kuenssberg's assessment of Rishi Sunak's economic statement, suggesting she lacked understanding of economics.
 The BBC defended Kuenssberg, stating that she was summarising the position of the Chancellor and that its economics editor, Faisal Islam, had then given the opposite position.

 Bodyguard

 In a July 2017 Spectator article, Charles Moore wrote of being told "informally" that Kuenssberg had received protection by a bodyguard during the 2017 general election.
 The BBC had believed her safety was under threat because of online abuse considered to be mainly from supporters of Jeremy Corbyn.
 The BBC refused to comment about the story.
 The Labour politician Yvette Cooper defended the BBC's political editor: "It's her job to ask difficult questions.
 It's her job to be sceptical about everything we say".
-By the end of the campaign, Kuenssberg was also being abused by some Conservative and UKIP supporters.
+By the end of the campaign, Kuenssberg also received online abuse by some Conservative and UKIP supporters.

 At both the Conservative and Labour Party conferences in 2017, Kuenssberg was accompanied by a security guard.
 Journalist Jenni Russell, a former BBC editor herself, was quoted in The New York Times about the issue affecting Kuenssberg: "The graphic level of threats to women is quite extraordinary and it's one of the worst things to have happened in recent British public life."

 At a November 2017 gathering in London, Kuenssberg said that internet trolls were attempting to silence her.